• Skip to primary navigation

 3) Using IC LM2917

 This is another excellent IC series which can be used for a multitude of different circuit applications.
 Basically it's a frequency to voltage converter (tachometer) IC with many interesting features.
-Let's learn more.
+I have explained more.

 Main Electrical Specifications